 Workday Adaptive Planning products require a license that is issued on a subscription basis depending on the specific needs of the user(s).
 However, Workday Adaptive Planning doesn’t share its pricing details on the website.

 PlanGuru – Budget planning software

 PlanGuru has over twenty methods for analyzing and forecasting budgets with balance sheets, income, and cash flow statements.
-With the app, you can set goals for your company and see if you’re progressing or not.
-The forecasting feature helps with decision making and seeing what’s achievable.
+With this app, you can set goals for your company and see if you’re progressing or not.
+The forecasting feature helps with decision-making and seeing what’s achievable.
 You’ll also have access to strategic planning that will correct you and present to your employees what the company will focus on in the nearest future.
 It’s proven that a team with a clear goal that everyone understands will be the most productive.

 Among the abilities that the app has, you’ll find: